Changes to Bus Services

 Contact Number: 01223 506335

-Visit their website for further information.
+Visit the Cambridge Dial-a-Ride website for further information.

 Offers daily service for City residents, and weekly, fortnightly or monthly service into the City Centre (or destinations en route) from South Cambs villages immediately around the boundary of Cambridge.
 Individual membership is required to use the service.
 In addition, group membership is available to community groups that wish to arrange travel for their own members on a regular or occasional basis.